How many numbers do you need to win a prize in Powerball?

 Even if you don’t win the jackpot, correctly guessing a few Powerball numbers can win you some cash...

 The next Powerball jackpot drawing takes place at 11 p.m.
 ET on Wednesday, Sep 27.
 The estimated jackpot now stands at $725 million, with a cash value of $345.7 million.

 How to play Powerball

 A regular Powerball ticket costs $2.
-To play, you must pick five numbers from 1 to 69 and a Powerball number from 1 to 26.
+To play, one must pick five numbers from 1 to 69 and a Powerball number from 1 to 26.

 Power Play, Double Play

 For an extra $1, you can add what’s called a Power Play.
-This multiplies winnings by two, three, four, five or 10, depending on the multiplier number picked out of the hat before the draw itself takes place.
+This multiplies winnings by two, three, four, five or 10, depending on the multiplier number picked out of the hat before the drawing takes place.

 In some states - Colorado, Florida, Indiana, Maryland, Michigan, Missouri, Montana, New Jersey, Pennsylvania, Puerto Rico, South Carolina, South Dakota, Tennessee and Washington - you can also pay $1 for a so-called Double Play.
 This option sees players’ numbers added to a second draw after the Powerball draw, with a maximum cash prize of $10m.

 Why are there two jackpot figures?

 Powerball jackpot winners have the option to receive their winnings in a lump sum or spread out over 29 years through annual payments.